zeroc-ice/ice/cpp/BuildInstructionsWindows.md

  - SIGN_CERTIFICATE to your Authenticode certificate
  - SIGN_PASSWORD to the certificate password

-You can also build the test suite using the binary NuGet packages with:
+You can also build the test suite against the NuGet packages with:

     MSbuild msbuild\ice.proj /p:ICE_BIN_DIST=all